rootsandberries/cc_search_methods/README.md

 4. **cc_methods_part4_is.R:** This script provides the code used to generate the plots and statistics related to information specialist involvement.
 5. **cc_methods_part5_other.R:** This script provides the code used to generate the plots and statistics related to the other considerations section including information management and timeliness of the search.

-## Dataset
+## Data

-**CC-methods-data-extraction-final-20230227-clean-recode.csv**
+1. **CC-methods-data-extraction-final-20240222-clean-recode.csv**
-This file contains the extracted data from all included studies in the assessment (n=86).
+This is the dataset.
+It contains the extracted data from all included studies in the assessment (n=85).
 For more details about variable names and the complete data extraction tool, see the final manuscript.
 This file is used with the scripts above to generate the plots and tables.
+2. **Data Extraction Form Items and Variable Names.xlsx** This file contains the items included in the data extraction and the associated variable names that appear in the dataset.

 ## Data outputs